leonardoce/rhcsa-ipa/README.md

 ## How to add credentials to the IPA server

-This row should be in the hosts file where you are running vagrant and the
-browser:

-    192.168.33.10 ipaserver.example.com

 You should proceed with the following changes:

 1. add a new host with the address 192.168.33.11 named ipaclient.example.com
 2. add a new user as you like

 # How to configure an IPA client